 In what might be at once the most discouraging statement and worst teaching practice of all time, Thomas Edison was told by his teachers he was ‘too stupid to learn anything’.

 Edison went on to hold more than 1,000 patents, including the phonograph and practical electric lamp.
 Death most likely spared his teachers the ignominy of their incorrect assessment.
+Edison is now known as one of the most successful inventors who ever lived, and his creations changed the lives of billions of people.

 4. Walt Disney